 Conjugial Love and Its Chaste Delights

 A word of caution: Just because a great psychic like Swedenborg is granted visions of another world does not mean that everything he witnessed represented objective reality.
-The spiritual Guides will often frame a vision in terms of that which is acceptable to the mortal mind; for example, Swedenborg, a religious man, a student of the Bible, naturally viewed life from a scriptural and church-based paradigm - and the Guides accomodated this frailty.
+The spiritual Guides will often frame a vision in terms of what is acceptable to the mortal mind; for example, Swedenborg, a religious man, a student of the Bible, naturally viewed life from a scriptural and church-based paradigm - and the Guides accommodated this frailty.